• Product Introduction

 CLI Deployment

-Install the scaffolding tool for Pages (see EdgeOne CLI), then use the command to deploy once configured:
+Install the Makers scaffolding tool (see EdgeOne CLI).
+After configuration, use the command to deploy:

 Note:

-The current adapter does not support simultaneous use with the Nitro plug-in.
-If you need to use Nitro, please wait for the official EdgeOne Pages preset to be released.
+The current adapter does not support concurrent use with Nitro plugins.
+If you need to use Nitro, wait for the official EdgeOne Makers preset to be released.

 Server-Side Rendering (SSR)